Clinton auto jobs in high demand following pandemic layoffs

-CLINTON, Tenn.
-(WVLT) -- Job openings are available now in Clinton's hub of plants that make parts for the automotive industry.
+Job openings are available now in Clinton's hub of plants that make parts for the automotive industry.
 After several weeks of layoffs, shutdowns and adjustments, the industry is seeing a higher demand.

 April Sutherland hires workers for several plants though Resource MFG.